ablab/npdtools/README.md

 <a name="sec_install"></a>
 # Installation

-NPDtools requires a 64-bit Linux system or macOS and Python 2.7 to be pre-installed on it.
+NPDtools requires a 64-bit Linux system or macOS and Python2 or Python3 to be pre-installed on it (versions 2.6-2.7, 3.3 and higher are supported).
+For parallel processing of multiple spectra files, NPDtools also requires `joblib` Python library.
+If not installed, everything would be processed in a single thread.
-The MetaMiner pipeline also requires [GNU sed](https://www.gnu.org/software/sed/) to be present in the `PATH` environment variable as `sed` (this is always true for Linux systems but may require additional configurations on macOS since GNU sed is usually installed there as `gsed`).
-For presenting Spectral Network propagation graphs, MetaMiner also requires `matplotlib` and `networkx` Python libraries.
+For presenting Spectral Network propagation graphs, MetaMiner requires `matplotlib` and `networkx` Python libraries.
 If they are not installed, the propagation will be generated in a plain text format only (see `--spec-network` option).

 You can also use NPDtools pipelines online on the [GNPS platform](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-theoretical.jsp).
 In this case, a registration is needed but it is quick and simple.